 Multiple Visit Root Canal Treatment

-The abscess that has formed owing to the excess bacterial infection may necessitate numerous visits to clean the canal and eradicate the infection in rare circumstances where the tooth is particularly painful and the patient arrives with a swelling around the tooth.
+The abscess that has formed owing to the excess bacterial infection may necessitate numerous visits to clean the canal and eradicate the infection in rare circumstances where the tooth is particularly painful and the patient arrives with swelling around the tooth.
 The steps are the same as in a two-visit root canal, with the exception that the root canal must be cleansed for a longer amount of time in order to thoroughly drain the abscess.
-At each visit, your Endodontist may place antibacterial medication in the tooth.
+At each visit, your Endodontist may place the antibacterial medication in the tooth.

 How does an endodontist choose a treatment plan?

 Tenderness and swelling are the two most essential elements that determine how long a root canal takes.
 If both of these conditions exist, the Endodontist will schedule additional appointments.
-However, if the tooth’s nerve tissue has been exposed as a result of a dental surgery or if the bacterial infection is limited to a small area of the tissue, the dentist can safely use a single visit or two-visit technique.
+However, if the tooth’s nerve tissue has been exposed as a result of dental surgery or if the bacterial infection is limited to a small area of the tissue, the dentist can safely use a single-visit or two-visit technique.